 The VC10 can trace its origins back to 1952 when aircraft manufacturer Vickers announced plans for the Vickers 1000, a military transport project for the Royal Air Force (RAF).
 British Overseas Airways Corporation (BOAC) was interested in a passenger variant designated the VC7 for its trans-Atlantic operations.
 But just six months before the prototype V-1000 was due to be completed, the RAF pulled out of the project, leaving the VC7 on the drawing board.

 Despite introducing jet-powered aircraft to the world via the de Havilland Comet, a series of crashes left confidence in British aircraft design at an all-time low.
 Across the pond, Boeing raced ahead with its new 707 jetliners.

-In October 1956, BOAC placed an order for 15 707s as a replacement for its Comet 4 fleet.
+In October 1956, BOAC ordered 15 707s to replace its Comet 4 fleet.
 According to the official comment from BOAC, this was “because no new British aircraft can be made available in time.”

 However, it was soon realized that the 707 was underpowered for BOAC’s routes to Africa and Asia, with their ‘hot and high’ airports considerably reducing the type’s performance.

 Vickers returned to the table with the state-of-the-art VC10.
 With its high T-tail and large wing with various lift-generating devices, it had excellent take-off and climbing performance.
 Its four rear-mounted Conway engines further away from the runway surface were an important factor in operations from poorly surfaced runways common in Africa and the Middle East at the time.